 When Vic gets home, Corrine has books about autism spread all over the kitchen table.
 Vic tells her not to worry; they'll get through it.
 He tucks Matt in and kisses him good night.

-Danny is studying with Dutch.
-He explains the rationale of a question that deals with turning in your partner for an infraction.
+Danny is studying.
+Dutch explains the rationale of a question that deals with turning in your partner for an infraction.
 The phone rings.
-She tells the caller to come on over and hangs up.
-Danny apologizes for cutting their study session short, but a girlfriend is having a crisis.
-She tells Dutch he's a good teacher and they'll pick up where they left off tomorrow.
+Danny tells the caller to come on over and hangs up.
+She apologizes for cutting their study session short, but a girlfriend is having a crisis.
+She thinks Dutch is a good teacher; they can pick up where they left off tomorrow.

-At Tomas's place, he tells Julien he's sorry for coming to his work.
+At Tomas's place, he apologizes to Julien for coming to his work.
 He swears it won't happen again.
 Julien feels like he shouldn't even be there.
-Tomas doesn't know a thing about Julien and his beliefs.
-Julien reads the Bible and this is just so wrong.
+He reads the Bible and this is just so wrong.
 Tomas says Julien deserves happiness.
 Julien, who'd started to leave, comes back and starts kissing Tomas.

 Back at Danny's, the friend in crisis has turned out, of course, to be Vic.
 Dutch, the creeper, hasn't left.
 He's been circling Danny's block in his car.
 He catches her making out with Vic on the porch.
 I now realize why Dutch looks so familiar.
-Way back in Season 1 of Sons of Anarchy, the same actor played an ATF agent who also happened to be Tara's stalker ex-boyfriend.
+Way back in Season 1 of Sons of Anarchy, Jay Karnes played Tara's stalker ex-boyfriend, ATF Agent Kohn.
 Danny better watch her back.
 End of episode.